fyquah/hardcaml_zprize/zprize/msm_pippenger/README.md

  1. Early on we decided rather than implementing all of Pippenger's algorithm on the FPGA, it would be better to only implement point additions, and focus on as high throughput as possible.
+This decision also means the resource requirements of the adder is drastically reduced, as we only require a mixed adder.
 We implemented a fully pipelined adder which can take new inputs to add every clock cycle, with a result appearing on the output after 238 clock cycles in the final version.

  2. Implementing an adder on affine or projective coordinates requires more FPGA resources (DSPs, LUTs, carry chains, ...), so we investigated different